BoaPi/learning-ts/README.md

 TS & JS topics in depth, technical concepts, pattern etc.
 Javascript is a general purpose scripting language and focuses and pure computational logic.
 Therefore it does **not** deal with I/O.
-Without extra runtime APIs a JS program behaviour is **not** observable.
+Without extra runtime APIs a JS program behavior is **not** observable.
 The runtime or **host**, feeds data into the JavaScript engine.
 This can be:

 - global properties
 - hooks for the engine to interact with, e.g module resolution, reading data etc.